GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-JavaScript is the world's most misunderstood programming language.
+Maintenance cost is strongly affected by the number of users.
+More users find more bugs.

-~ Douglas Crockford
+~ Fred Brooks
 <pre>

 </pre>